 Looking down from the dome of Saint Peter’s Basilica, over Saint Peter’s Square with the Vatican Obelisk at the centre.

 Because of the solid pedestal on which the obelisk was placed, it remained standing for 1,500 until it was moved to where it stands today in Saint Peter’s Square.
 It took thirteen months, between 1585 and 1586 to move and re-erect the obelisk.
 The idea to move it was that of Pope Sixtus V, as part of his desire to recover and re-erect all the obelisks lying then in the ruins of Rome.

 Legend had it that the original metal globe that was placed at the top held the ashes of Julius Caesar.
 During the re-siting of the obelisk, the globe was opened and found to be empty.
 The globe can now be seen in the Museo dei Conservatori.
 The cross at the top of the obelisk today is said to have certain relics of Jesus Christ.

 For anyone interested in reading more about the various Egyptian obelisks scattered in cities around the World, I thoroughly recommend Susan Sorek’s The Emperors’ Needles.
 Sorek’s book provides fascinating biographies of each of the obelisks, explaining why these objects were so significant to Roman rulers.
-Follow the link below to my review of this very readable book (there are also links to purchase it online).

 Using your mouse drag the yellow Pegman (bottom right) on to the aerial view and place it on one of the blue lines or dots that will appear and you will get street view.
 You will even be able to walk alongside the passeto.